Lake Tahoe Landmarks

-Sightseeing adventures await once you step outside The Ridge Tahoe.
-Whether you’re looking to hike, peddle up trails, or travel by motorcycle, vehicle or tour bus, we’ve narrowed down some of the best landmarks and views to see during your stay.
+Sightseeing adventures await once you step outside The Ridge Tahoe Resorts.
+Whether you’re looking to hike, pedal up trails, or travel by motorcycle, vehicle or tour bus, we share some of the most iconic and popular Lake Tahoe landmarks and views to see during your stay.

-- Emerald Bay: When people unfamiliar with Lake Tahoe see pictures in travel magazines, Emerald Bay is usually the most prominently featured.
-Combined into a State Park, Emerald Bay features include Fannette Island, Eagle Falls and Vikingsholm, a 38-room mansion that is considered one of the finest examples of Scandinavian architecture in the United States.
-The architect was Leonard Palme, who was hired by his aunt Laura Knight to design and build Vikingsholm.
-The park contains the only island in Lake Tahoe, Fannette Island.
-Emerald Bay is one of Lake Tahoe’s most photographed and popular locations.
-In 1969 Emerald Bay was recognized as a National Natural Landmark by the federal Department of the Interior.
+A national natural landmark, Emerald Bay is one of Lake Tahoe’s most photographed and popular locations.
+Emerald Bay is part of the California State Parks system, and it includes Fannette Island, Eagle Falls and Vikingsholm, a 38-room mansion that is considered one of the finest examples of Scandinavian architecture in the United States.
 In 1994 California State Parks included the surrounding water of the bay as a part of the park, making Emerald Bay one of the first underwater parks of its type in the state.
 It is the resting place for many boats, launches and barges used in the lake before the turn of the century, during the heyday of Emerald Bay Resort and used in the construction of Vikingsholm.
 Visitors to Emerald Bay State Park enjoy hiking, swimming, kayaking, scuba diving, boating, sightseeing and touring Vikingsholm in the summer months.

-- Heavenly Gondola: A 2.4 mile ride up the Heavenly Mountain Gondola will leave you breathless as you take in panoramic views of Lake Tahoe.
+A 2.4 mile ride up the Heavenly Mountain Gondola will leave you breathless as you take in panoramic views of Lake Tahoe.
 On your way up, stop at The Observation Deck – a 14,000 square foot mid-station observation platform, located at 9,123 feet.
 Take in views of the Carson Valley, Desolation Wilderness and shore-to-shore of Lake Tahoe.
-Heavenly Mountain Resort gondola will operate during Memorial Day Weekend, Saturday through Monday, from 10 a.m. to 4 p.m.
-Heavenly will offer sightseeing via the scenic Gondola ride and the mid-station observation deck, with limited hiking trails and dining options at Tamarack Lodge, Café Blue and Heavenly Donuts.
-Heavenly will open for full seven-day-a-week summer operations beginning Friday, June 12, with the debut of the resort’s new four line Hot Shot Zip Line as well as the Discovery Forest Ropes Course and Boulder Cove Ropes Course, which opened in summer 2014.
-The Blue Streak Zip Line, Black Bear Ropes Course and summer tubing will open full-time on June 26, 2015.
+The Resort gondola operates seasonally, with access in winter and during the summer months.

-- Logan Shoals: A popular place for weddings with its sweeping backdrop of Lake Tahoe, Logan Shoals Vista Trail is a hidden gem on the Nevada shoreline, just north of Cave Rock on Highway 50.
+A popular place for weddings with its sweeping backdrop of Lake Tahoe, Logan Shoals Vista Trail is a hidden gem on the Nevada shoreline, just north of Cave Rock on Highway 50.
 The site provides a panoramic vista across the lake, where you can see the broad u-shaped valleys carved out of glaciers.
 The main path is paved with informative placards about Tahoe‘s geography and history along the way.
 The best views, however, are found on the unpaved paths that go just beyond where the paving stops.
-In particular, there is a gorgeous panoramic view of the whole lake if you walk just behind the large rock formation in Logan Shoals.
+In particular, there is a gorgeous panoramic view of the whole lake if you walk behind the rocks at the end of the path.

-- Sand Harbor: With 55 acres of long sandy beaches, rocky coves, shady forested areas and panoramic lake views, Sand Harbor offers visitors unparalleled opportunities to enjoy Lake Tahoe.
+Sand Harbor provides unparalleled opportunities to enjoy Lake Tahoe – including sandy beaches, rocky coves, forested areas and panoramic views.
 It is arguably one of the most beautiful and easily accessible of the south shore beaches.
 The sand is soft and the waters are crystal clear.
 There are multiple little beaches and coves you can explore and set up your towels on the sand.
 The water is calm for kayak and standup paddle boards, and there are rentals available on site.
 There’s also a visitor center, parking, bathrooms, and a restaurant/cafe with a shady deck on site.